Autumn-one/a-calc-old/README.md

 - `+` Output positive numbers with `+` sign
 - `%` Output a percentage number that can be used in combination with restricted decimals
 - `!e` The output is scientific notation and e can be capitalized
-- `!n` The output is a number, not a numeric string, and N can be uppercase, but if you set percentiles, fractions, or percentages, disk formatting and so on, this option does not take effect
+- `!n` The output is a number rather than a numeric string, n can be capitalized, and after version 1.3.6 this has the highest priority, any other formatting parameter cannot affect this parameter.
+- `!u` Remove units from results

 ```js
 // Operational decimal places